ACES-EU/Failure_injection/README.md

 # Failure_injection
 UPM WP3.1-WP4.2

-#In the following, we deployed one benchmark microservice application (online boutique) on Kubernetes and injected failures (CPU, Memory overload, and

-network delay/loss) in one of the microservices and we generated loads using one of the microservices.
+#In the following, we deployed one benchmark microservice application (online boutique) on Kubernetes.
+We injected failures (CPU, Memory overload, and network delay/loss) in one of the microservices and we generated loads using one of the microservices.

 #More indormation is in this link: https://github.com/GoogleCloudPlatform/microservices-demo/blob/main/README.md